udexon/Multiweb/Reddit_anon_comment.md

 - Figure 2
 <img src="https://github.com/udexon/Multiweb/blob/master/reddit_anon_comment/anon_comment_added.png" width=600>

+We shall describe the detailed mechanisms of how the above was achieved, before discussing various related issues.

 Compare to Twitter user retweet this Reddit post and comment &mdash; need a global universal (distributed) graph database.
 Nature of universal database -- does not matter who hosts it, it will be shared and become part of universal database.